Cooper Hummel Player Props: Mariners vs. Guardians

 Guardians Pitching Rankings (2022)

-- Gaddis makes his first start of the season for the Guardians.
+- The Guardians are sending Civale (1-0) to make his second start of the season.

-- In his last appearance on Thursday, Sept.
-15, the 24-year-old righty, started and went four innings against the Chicago White Sox.
+- In his last appearance on Sunday, the right-hander threw seven scoreless innings against the Seattle Mariners while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.